rust-lang/book/nostarch/chapter05.md

 > error: could not compile `structs` (bin "structs") due to 2 previous errors
 > ````
 >
-> In Chapter 10, we’ll discuss how to fix these errors so you can store
+> In Chapter 10, we’ll discuss how to fix these errors so that you can store
 > references in structs, but for now, we’ll fix errors like these using owned
 > types like `String` instead of references like `&str`.